RichStone/telegram-auto-reply/README.md

 # Telehandler

-Telehandler aims to give a convenient possibility to send your friends an automated message, when you are away from Telegram.
+Telehandler aims to give a convenient possibility to send your friends an automated message, when you are away from Telegram for some time.

 # Installation